ember-learn/ember-blog/source/2019-07-12-the-ember-times-issue-106.md

 👋 Emberistas! 🐹

-This week: find out how Ember Data has been repackaged in 3.11 📦, a tutorial to learn how to build an Ember Octane PWA from scratch 🐹, see EmberJS powered blogging in action at DublinJS 🎥, checkout updated Ember Igniter articles 🔥, and last, but not least, an exclusive "I contribute to Ember" interview with @st-h!
+This week: find out how Ember Data has been repackaged in 3.11 📦, a tutorial to learn how to build an Ember Octane PWA from scratch 👨‍💻, see EmberJS powered blogging in action at DublinJS 🎥, checkout updated Ember Igniter articles 🔥, and last, but not least, an exclusive **"I contribute to Ember"** interview with @st-h 🎙!

 ---